Brown, Crispy Leaf Edges on Oxalis

 - 4

-If fertilizer has been applied regularly without a break, run plain water through the pot repeatedly until it drains freely out the bottom each time, flushing the accumulated salts out of the bulb zone.
+If fertilizer has been applied regularly without a break, run plain water through the pot repeatedly until it drains freely out the bottom each time, flushing accumulated salts out of the bulb zone.

 - 5